 I have now been running my blog for more than a year.
 In this time my blog has been viewed over 66k times and I have steadily grown from around 500 visitors a month to over 5k.
-In this time I have learnt a lot about what works and what doesn’t, as well as cursed my past-self for not doing something earlier or researching something better.
+In this time I have learnt a lot about what works and what doesn’t, taught myself how to write good blog posts, and cursed my past-self for not doing something earlier or researching something better.
 In this post I want to share with you things I wish I had known before starting a blog.

 1) I wish I’d known more about hosting